N-45div/MindBridge/README.md

 5.  **To-Do List:** Add and manage your tasks in the To-Do List.
 Your tasks are saved automatically.
 6.  **Time Tracker:** Start the tracker to focus on your work.
 You'll receive AI-generated voice and text reminders every 2 minutes (for demo purposes) to take a break or drink water.

-## 📸 Screenshots
-*(Placeholder for screenshots of the desktop app)*

-## 🤝 Contributing
-Contributions are welcome!
-Please feel free to submit issues or pull requests.

 ## 📄 License
 This project is open-source and available under the [MIT License](LICENSE).